Controversies surrounding the Islamic Revolutionary Guard Corps: Corruption

 One Majlis member stated that IRGC black-market activities might account for $12 billion per year.
 Yet at the same time, IRGC and Basij forces have been commended for their positive role in fighting illegal smuggling—a further illustration of the institution’s multidimensional and frequently contradictory nature.

 Involvement with Hezbollah

 The IRGC's logo was inspiration for the logo of Hezbollah.
 The IRGC provided military training to Hezbollah fighters in the Bekaa Valley during the early eighties.

 According to Jane's Information Group: Any Hezbollah member receiving military training is likely to do so at the hands of IRGC [the Islamic Revolutionary Guards Corps], either in southern Lebanon or in camps in Iran.
 The increasingly sophisticated methods used by IRGC members indicates that they are trained using Israeli and US military manuals; the emphasis of this training is on the tactics of attrition, mobility, intelligence gathering and night-time manoeuvres.

 Involvement with Hamas

-According to the New York Times, Hamas fighters are possibly being trained in urban assault tactics by the IRGC.
+The Islamic Revolutionary Guard Corps (IRGC) has supported Hamas, a Palestinian nationalist Islamist political and military organisation, through financial aid, military training, and provision of weapons.
+This support has included training in combat techniques, as well as supplying components for developing military technologies.
+The IRGC has maintained and, at times, intensified its assistance to bolster Hamas's military capabilities against Israel.

+In 2009, the New York Times reported that Hamas fighters were possibly being trained in urban assault tactics by the IRGC.
+Connections between Iran and Hamas were strained in 2012 when Hamas supported factions opposing Bashar al-Assad in the Syrian civil war.
+However, in 2017, Hamas announced that it had resumed receiving financial support from Iran.
+Subsequently, the IRGC enhanced its military assistance to Hamas, providing training and components that enabled the group to develop its own drones and missiles for use against Israel.

+In October 2023, The Wall Street Journal reported that in the weeks leading up to Hamas' October 7 attacks on Israel, approximately 500 militants from Hamas and Palestinian Islamic Jihad received specialized combat training in Iran.
+The training, conducted in September 2023, was led by officers of the Quds Force, IRGC's foreign-operations arm.
+High-level officials, including Quds Force commander Brigadier General Esmail Qaani, were present during the exercises.

+Involvement with the Houthis

+According to Reuters, as of 2024, commanders from IRGC and Hezbollah are present in Yemen, assisting the Houthi movement in directing and overseeing attacks on Red Sea shipping.
+Iran has provided the Houthis with advanced drones, missiles, and intelligence support, enabling them to target vessels.
+This support is part of Iran's broader strategy to project its influence and disrupt maritime security in the region.